preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Advisor Session (Machine)](Images/2DW2.jpg)

-- This event was organized on 28th and 29th October 2024.
+- <div align="jutify"> This event was organized on 28th and 29th October 2024.
 The Workshop Coordinator was Er.
 KuldeepakSingh .
 The expert talk was given by Dr. Gurjot Kaur Walia and Er.
 Kunwar Partap Singh.
-The topics that were covered were: Combinational Circuit Design and its real life applications, Signal Conversions : Analog and Digital Signals and Programming and Design using VHDL.
+The topics that were covered were: Combinational Circuit Design and its real life applications, Signal Conversions : Analog and Digital Signals and Programming and Design using VHDL.</di

 ---------------------------------------------
 ### Poster Designing Competition in collab with Central Library